Teen Resume Examples, Template & Writing Guide

 Key Points

-Here's how to write the perfect teen resume:
+Here's how to write the perfect resume for teens:

 • Start with the teen resume template up top.
-It puts your first job milestones in a form that wows employers.
+It puts skills and achievements in a form that wows employers.

-• Whether it’s the work experience or education section, pack every bullet point in your resume for teen jobs with top accomplishments that match the job offer.
+• Pack every bullet point in your resume for teen jobs with accomplishments that match the job offer.

 • List special extras that prove you’ll dig in and do the work.
 Employers live for well-rounded workers.